New Immigrant Visa DHS Domestic Processing Fee (USCIS Immigrant Fee)

 Photocopies: Please bring photocopies of your birth, marriage and police certificates for the interview.

 Visa Fee: If the fee has not been paid for you in the United States, be prepared to pay the non-refundable visa fee at the Consular section at the time of the interview.
 We can only accept payment in one currency, you must pay the total entirely in U.S. dollars or entirely in Nepalese rupees.
 Fee is accepted in cash only.
+Fees that are typically paid in the United States are quoted below in U.S. dollars.
+Fees that are typically paid at the U.S. Embassy are quoted below in Nepali rupees.

 NO ASSURANCE THAT VISA WILL BE ISSUED.
 A Consular Officer can make a decision regarding your eligibility for an immigrant visa only after your visa application and all documents are reviewed, and you have been personally interviewed.
 You are advised not to make any travel arrangements, and not to dispose of your property or give up your job until the visa has been issued.
 If your visa application is refused, you will be given a refusal sheet that will indicate the basis for your refusal.
 If applicable, it will tell you what actions you could take to overcome the refusal.